 Mini tomatoes, also called micro tomatoes, are cultivars genetically developed for their compact size.
-All parts of the plant — stem, leaves and fruit — are smaller than typical garden dwarf varieties.
-Miniature tomatoes are ideal for growing in a sunny window, apartment balcony or sunny porch step; and growing these little beauties is a great way to introduce children to gardening.
+All parts of the plant– stem, leaves, and fruit– are smaller than typical garden dwarf varieties.
+Miniature tomatoes are ideal for growing in a sunny window, apartment balcony, or sunny porch step and growing these little beauties is a great way to introduce children to gardening.

 Growing Micro Tomatoes

 While there’s nothing wrong with growing micro tomatoes in your regular garden bed, they are best suited to container gardening.
 Almost any container can be used for your garden.
 Why not let your kids make the choice?
 Now is a great time to think and talk about recycling.
 Old Easter baskets, large plastic coffee containers, and pails or buckets of any size are all large enough to house a mini tomato or two.
 Use your imagination.
-To estimate how many mini tomato plants to purchase, remember that one mini tomato plant only needs a 4-6 inch pot to thrive.
+To estimate how many mini tomato plants to purchase, remember that one mini tomato plant only needs a 4 to 6 inch (10-15 cm.) pot to thrive.

 Once you’ve chosen your container, check for drainage and drill holes if necessary.
 Like their larger relatives, mini tomato plants don’t like soggy feet.
-Adding an inch of gravel or packing peanuts to the bottom will help improve drainage.
+Adding an inch (2.5 cm.) of gravel or packing peanuts to the bottom will help improve drainage.
 Fill the pot with the growing medium of your choice.
 Pre-fertilized container mixes are perfect for growing micro tomatoes, but if you choose unenhanced potting soil or a soilless mixture, you’ll have to add a slow release fertilizer or water regularly with a weak solution of the water soluble type.
 That’s all there is to it.
 You’re ready to plant.